 [AN] + [KUR] + [STEN]

-AnnKirsten is a third-year ('27) student majoring in Health Science with a minor in Global Health.
+AnnKirsten is a fourth-year ('27) student majoring in Health Science with a minor in Global Health.
 Her research interests include black maternal health, how health inequities impact underserved neighborhoods especially the youth in those neighborhoods, and nutrition in marginalized communities.
 In her free time, she likes to read, do paint by numbers, and play her violin!

 she/her